-Physiotherapy students develop a range of profession-specific skills, such as:
+You'll develop a range of profession-specific skills, such as:

 - an understanding of the types of exercise and movement used to help improve mobility and function

-- how to perform manual therapy safely
+- knowledge of how to perform manual therapy safely

-However, you also develop a range of other skills valued by employers in many sectors.
+You also develop a range of other skills valued by employers in many sectors.
 These include: